anthropics/claude-code/README.md

 ## Data usage

-We collect data as you use the product, like when you accept suggestions or commands, to make the experience better.
+Claude CLI is a beta research preview.
+We collect data as you use it, like when you accept suggestions or commands, to make the experience better, including improving our models.
 This data is feedback per our [Commercial Terms of Service](https://www.anthropic.com/legal/commercial-terms).
+If we train on any Feedback data obtained via Claude CLI, however, we will use it only for reinforcement learning training, not generative pretraining.
 Your usage data and direct feedback help us fix problems, improve performance, and make Claude more reliable.

 Data we collect includes:

 - Conversation history
 - Product interactions

-Data is retained for up to 2 years, and may be used to improve our products, including for training purposes.
-You can delete your data at any time here: [Console Support](https://support.anthropic.com/en/articles/9015913-how-to-get-support).
+Data is retained for up to 2 years.
+You can request deletion of your data at any time here: [Console Support](https://support.anthropic.com/en/articles/9015913-how-to-get-support).

 Additionally, we log operational data to help us improve the product, including: